famkim760/bakery-website/README.md

 # bakery-website
-bakery website built with html and css
+This project is bakery website developed using HTML and CSS.
+The website includes sections such as home, products, about, and contact to present bakery items and information in a clean and user-friendly layout.